June Park (architect): Life and career

 After graduating, Park worked in the offices of Frederick Gibberd and Edward Mills, and was elected an Associate of the Royal Institute of British Architects (ARIBA) in 1944.
 In 1945 she established her own architectural practice.
 Her early works in the modernist style included a private house in Beaconsfield, Buckinghamshire (1947); two cottages for agricultural workers near Harlow and Roydon, Essex (1948); and the conversion of two houses for the Finnish Legation in Belgravia, London (1949).
 She also collaborated with the firm Yorke, Rosenberg & Mardall (YRM) on the design of Barclay Secondary School in Stevenage (1947).

-In 1951 June Park designed a new house at 7 Fitzroy Park, Highgate, London, for herself and her husband, Cyril Mardall, as well as a slightly smaller house (7a) adjacent, for her mother-in-law.
+In 1951 June Park designed a new house at 7 Fitzroy Park, Highgate, London, for herself and her second husband, Cyril Mardall, as well as a slightly smaller house (7a) adjacent, for her mother-in-law.
 Both were concrete framed with brick infill but have since been altered.
 She also designed the sauna in the basement of the Finnish Seamen's Mission and Church, London, designed by Cyril Mardall in 1958.
 In the 1970s and 1980s June Park and Cyril Mardall worked in partnership on residential projects in the West Indies and Ireland.